 The answer is easy, you can get there by plane or boat.
-And depending from where you are coming, you might need to combine them.
+And depending on where you are coming, you might need to combine them.
 Macau has a busy airport, use Kiwi and Skyscanner websites to search for the best airfare and connections from your home country to there.

 If you are already in Hong Kong Island, enjoying this super modern and contrasting city, check the ferry website to see which pier and route are closer to the place you are staying.
 If you want to experience something different and more private, you can go from Hong Kong to Macau by helicopter.
 The quick flight [from 15 to 20 minutes] can cost up to HKD$ 300 per person.
 An expensive and scenic route to Macau.

 Where to Stay in Macau?
 Which are the best hotels in Macau?

 We can roughly divide Macau in four areas: the old town, Taipa, Cotai and Coloane.
 There are hotels to stay in all these areas and depending which type of experience you want to have you can choose the best match for you.
 To be honest, Macau is not a budget destination, the city’s state of the art resorts and casinos can hit your pocket heavily.